About this leaflet

 not be the case now.
 People with schizophrenia are often living

 with or being supported by their family.
-So, their family should
+So, their family needs the

-have the information that will allow them to care most effectively.
+information that will allow them to care most effectively.
+Even if

-Even if the person does not want their family to be involved, the
+the person does not want their family to be involved, the family

-family can still tell the mental health team about what is going
+can still tell the mental health team about what is going on.

-Families also need advice.
-What do they need
+You may also need advice.
+What do you need to

-to do?
-Schizophrenia makes you more sensitive to stress, so it is
+do?
+Schizophrenia makes people more sensitive to stress, so it is

 helpful to avoid arguments and keep calm - perhaps easier said than